-The wp_nav_menu function makes it possible to modify menus to best suit site needs and user preferences.
-While most WordPress themes include navigation menus with other elements such as page templates, fonts, and add-ons, these menus typically aren’t the priority, meaning they may not align with your brand image or site design.
+The wp_nav_menu function allows you to modify menus to best suit your site’s needs and user preferences.
+While most WordPress themes include navigation menus with other elements such as page templates, fonts, and add-ons, these menus aren’t the priority, meaning they may not align with your brand image or site design.

-In this case, creating your own WordPress navigation menu may be the best way to get both the form and function you need.
+Creating your WordPress navigation menu may be the best way to get the form and function you need.

 How do you implement wp_nav_menu on your site?

 Once you have access to your file, you can start making changes.
-First up?
-Add the wp_nav_menu code, which looks like this:
+First, add the wp_nav_menu code, which looks like this:

 Alternatives to Wp_Nav_Menu